Elizabeth Anionwu: Publications

+In 2016, she published the first edition of her memoir called Mixed Blessing from a Cambridge Union (ISBN 978-0-9955268-0-8).
+In 2021, her updated memoir, Dreams From My Mother, was published by Seven Dials, an imprint of The Orion Publishing Group.
+In her book, she reveals the many layers of her life, from a childhood marked by hidden truths to uncovering her father's identity, experiencing a political awakening, and emerging as a leader in Black health advocacy.
+She sheds light on the profound health disparities affecting ethnic communities, spanning issues from sickle cell disease to the inequalities exposed by the COVID-19 pandemic.

-Awards
+Awards and honors

 Anionwu was appointed Commander of the Order of the British Empire (CBE) in the 2001 Birthday Honours for her services to nursing.
 In 2004 she was awarded the Fellowship of the Royal College of Nursing (FRCN) for developing the sickle-cell and thalassemia counselling centre.
 In 2007, following her retirement, she was appointed Emeritus Professor for Nursing at the University of West London.

 In 2010 she was inducted into the Nursing Times Nursing Hall of Fame for the dedication to the Development of Nurse-led Services.
 She also received the 2015 Lifetime Achievement Award on Divas of Colour.
 Anionwu was appointed Dame Commander of the Order of the British Empire (DBE) in the 2017 New Year Honours for services to nursing and the Mary Seacole Statue Appeal.
 Anionwu was awarded a Fellowship of the Queen's Nursing Institute in October 2017.

 In 2019, in recognition of Anionwu's major contribution to nursing, research and campaigning, the University of St Andrews conferred on her the degree of Doctor of Science, honoris causa.
 Also in 2019 she was awarded an honorary doctorate from Birmingham City University, in recognition of her major contribution to the nursing profession.

 At the Pride of Britain Awards in October 2019, Anionwu received the Lifetime Achievement Award, "in recognition of her passion for nursing and dedication to reducing health inequalities", the presentation being made Janet Jackson.

 On 31 May 2020 Anionwu was the subject of an episode of Desert Island Discs on BBC Radio 4.
 She was on the list of the BBC's 100 Women (BBC) announced later that year on 23 November.

 She was made a member of the Order of Merit in 2022.

+In May 2023, she carried the Sovereign's Orb in the Royal procession at the Coronation of Charles III and Camilla.